 Park fees (if hiking 250 Som.
 Doing the route I took by horse, excluded this fee).

-Also: You’ll want to tip him upon the completion of an excellent trip.
+Also, you’ll want to tip upon the completion of an excellent trip.

 BUT it will be much cheaper than a pre-organized trip from your country.

-Take all necessary food and cooking kit with you (the guide with have the kit and usually buy agreed food items at market at local prices).
+Take all the necessary food and cooking kit with you (the guide with have the kit and usually buy agreed food items at market at local prices).

-But it’s also best to bring extras that you like: such as extra cheese, snacks, salami, chocolate, vodka, etc.
+But it’s also best to bring extras you like, such as extra cheese, snacks, salami, chocolate, vodka, etc.

-What clothing and gear do you need for the Ala Kul trek?
+What clothing and gear do you need for the Ala Kul Lake trek?

 Firstly, obviously mountains mean even in summer you need to carry warm, rain-proof gear such as a fleece jacket with a Gore-Tex outer shell.

 When using a horse, everything is within saddle bags, so just a day pouch or pack is enough for standby stuff like a camera, water bottle, sunglasses, jacket, etc.

 Drinking water is often available on route via clean mountain rivers.